VineetKiragi/JobSearch-RASA/README.md

 Added an API call from Rapid which gives real time job postings from simply jobs website.

+Demo video link can be found <a href='https://drive.google.com/drive/folders/1yVsmCo_AXOn3o2xw_wqaiTxOKlR493N-?usp=sharing'>here</a>

 PPT file is also added in the souce file

-Steps to Input for execution.
+Steps to Input for execution

 1. Hi or Hello
 2. I am looking for a job